franrosa/sakura/README.md

 ### Required

 * card-wrap
     Has to be used on the top element of each card.
-The standalone-card mixin should be called on this same element when used without a collection.
     Important!
 On collections, the way flexbox works this has to be a direct children of the card collection container.

 ### Optional